lamhq/tech-notes/pages/devops/aws/9-migration/5-storage-gateway.md

 File Gateway is a network file share (NFS/SMB) that can be mounted locally and backs up your data into S3.

 You can either back up all of your data into the cloud or keep a cached copy of the most recently used files.
-This means you don't have to download the recently used content out of S3 if you don't want to.

 This allows those users to **extend on-prem into the cloud**.
 You get all the benefits of having the data physically on-prem and all of the benefits of having it backed up in S3.